Key Points Regarding Replications

 a.
 Obtaining usable values from the Geiger counter.

-The Arduino code as it is currently written transforms the number of Geiger counter clicks occurring within every four second interval into digital values.
+The Arduino code as it is currently written transforms the number of Geiger counter clicks occurring within every four second interval of time into digital values.
 This may need to be adjusted.
-Double- or triple-digit numbers will not work in the code and long strings of zeros will not give you enough variability in the superposition.
+Double- or triple-digit numbers will not work in the code, and long strings of zeros will not give you enough variability in the superposition.
 Ideally you want to have a frequency range from 0-10.
 To get this consistently you may need to “tune” the apparatus.
 This can be done by either adjusting the interval length in the Arduino code or by adjusting the distance between your uranium ore and the Geiger counter.

 b.
 Protect against inadvertent collapse

-In the original study the Geiger counter data was captured and pasted in the code one trial at a time.
-Once we pasted in the observed and the unobserved primes over two consecutive gathering windows, we immediately presented the laptop to the participants and started the response time task.
+The unobserved primes are, for lack of a better term, “delicate”.
+Any link to consciousness, even if it is at the end of a chain of events, has the potential to cause an unwanted collapse.
+Researchers should be able to avoid these with reasonable diligence, as it was able to be avoided in these studies.
+For example, using a local source of quantum numbers, such as a Geiger counter with an isolated and independent source of radioactive decay, is key.
+Also, while all of these experiments were being run the WIFI to the laptop was disabled.
+In all of these studies Geiger counter data was captured and pasted in the code one trial at a time.
+Once the observed and the unobserved primes were pasted in the code over two consecutive gathering windows, the laptop was immediately presented to the participant who started the response time task.
 Each trial was prepared and completed one at a time.
 This was done to safeguard against inadvertent collapse.
 It may have been necessary to do it this way, or maybe it was not necessary.
 The most efficient way may be to gather all of the Geiger counter data at once and then prepare separate program files in Inquisit for trial #1, trial #2 etc.

 c.
 Script